sahailee/connect4-java/README.md

 # connect4-java

-A simple Connect 4 Java program, currently no ui.
-Maybe I'll make a UI for it, but for now the game is placed using the keyboard and the terminal.
+A simple Connect 4 Java program with a UI made with javafx.

-Update -- I made a UI using JavaFX.
+## How to run for the first time:
+1. Clone this repo
+2. Run the command: javac Game.java

+Launch Game.class whenever you want to play.